claws-lab/projection-in-MLLMs/README.md

 # Code and Resources

 ### Setup
 The codebase is built on top of LLaVA's codebase.
-Clone the repository from here: https://github.com/haotian-liu/LLaVA inside `./experiments/` -- name the directory `llava-ft`.
+Clone the repository from here: https://github.com/haotian-liu/LLaVA inside `./experiments/` -- and name the directory `llava-ft`.
 Then, follow the instruction provided in the original repository to setup the environment.
-Once you complete the setup, to verify the installation, check if you can check that everything works by running the `llava-v1.5-7b` model using the following command inside `./experiments/llava-ft` directory:
+Once the setup is complete, to verify the installation, check if everything works by running the `llava-v1.5-7b` model using the following command inside `./experiments/llava-ft` directory:

 ```
 python -m llava.serve.cli \